emerywebster/emerywebster.github.io/_posts/2015-11-09-golf-swing-epiphanies.md

 You'll notice that Hogan nearly completes his downswing without making any movement with his upper body.
 His hip rotation performs about 80% of the work alone.

-I noticed this feeling most when my hips (nearly) faced square to the target by the time I reach impact.
+I notice this feeling most when my hips (nearly) face square to the target by the time I reach impact.
 This way my hands/arms just need to release down the target line with **no extra movement needed elsewhere**.

 So (as is often the case) the surrounding theme of a great swing is one of _simplicity_.